silinm12/cyber-phishing-review/README.md

 ## Project Overview

+This repository presents a reproducible machine learning pipeline for phishing website detection using engineered URL and website features.

-This project reproduces and extends a phishing website detection study using classical machine learning techniques.
+The project reproduces and extends a publicly available phishing website detection study by organizing the workflow into a structured machine learning pipeline.
+The notebook includes exploratory data analysis, data preprocessing, model training, model evaluation, feature importance analysis, error analysis, comparison with the original implementation, and critical discussion.

-The objective is to classify websites as **legitimate** or **phishing** based on manually engineered URL and website-related features.
-Multiple machine learning models are trained and compared using standard classification metrics to identify the most effective approach.
+Three classical machine learning models are trained and evaluated on a held-out test set to identify the most effective classifier for phishing website detection.

-This work is based on the public repository:
+The project is based on the public repository:

 https://github.com/gangeshbaskerr/Phishing-Website-Detection

-while reorganizing the workflow into a reproducible machine learning pipeline with additional evaluation and analysis.

 ---